joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5679346/2024/08/04/phillies-lose-to-mariners/

 **Two dead, two injured in stabbing attack near Tel Aviv.**\
 `Officials called the Sunday morning attack “complex and difficult,” with the victims in separate but nearby locations.
-A 70-year-old woman and a man were killed.`\
+The suspected attacker also died.`\
 https://nytimes.com/live/2024/08/04/world/israel-hamas-hezbollah-iran-gaza/one-dead-three-injured-in-stabbing-attack-near-tel-aviv

 **Taking Note of History in the Making**\